Avizc/cryptopals/README.md

 Oh golly hi!
 These are my solutions and work on the [Cryptopals Crypto Challenges](https://cryptopals.com/) in C, Go (Golang), JavaScript, Python, Ruby.
 Eventually I'll settle on finishing it in one language then go back.
 Here's an example of my current set up:

 ```
 ├── c                              # Solutions in C
 ├── go                             # Solutions in Go
+│   ├── rabbit_hole_01
-│   ├── 1.go            # Solution #1 file in Go
+│   │   ├── 1.go                   # Solution #1 in Go
+│   ├── rabbit_hole_02
-│   ├── 2.go            # Solution #2 file in Go
+│   │   ├── 2.go                   # Solution #2 in Go
+│   ├── rabbit_hole_0i
-│   ├── ...             # Solution #{i} file in Go
+│   │   ├── {i}.go                 # Solution #{i} in Go
+│   ├── cryptopals_wonderland.go   # Run all packages from solutions here
 │   ├── README.md                  # List of which challenges are completed, notes, etc.
 ├── graphpaper                     # Photos/scans of my journal with notes for the challenges
 ├── js                             # Solutions in JavaScript
 ├── py                             # Solutions in Python
 ├── rb                             # Solutions in Ruby
 ├── LICENSE
 └── README.md                      # What you're currently reading!
 ```

 ## Challenges